morismm99/PowerApps/M365 Management Solution/README.md

 3. Any other additional notification flow or flows that can be triggered via a button in the Power App Good to Know flow (would allow Admin team to mark Message Center items as good to know).
 Message Center Item Assignee notification (would update the assignee anytime a Message Center item is updated/marked as complete)

-Power BI Reports - Optional
+###### Power BI Reports - Optional

 With Power BI and the data being stored in SharePoint Online lists, you can easily create custom reports for Incidents, Message Center and Roadmap which can be set to refresh on a schedule

-M365 Management Canvas App
+###### M365 Management Canvas App

 This is just an example of what the canvas app can look like.
 You can create an app using colors for your company, different layout, etc.

-Tips/tricks and things to consider
+**Tips/tricks and things to consider**

 If using SPO as the data source for this app, depending on how you decide to filter the data in galleries, keep delegation in mind.

 For example, in my sample solution where I use SPO lists to store the data, I am currently using search in my formulas to filter my galleries.
 Search with SPO list does not support delegation.
 This means I have to keep my list under 2000 items, or I would need to find a different method to filter if I wanted to continue using Search, or only use functions that support delegation.
+It is also possible to add the list items to a collection and collect more than 2000 items.
+There are various examples online on how to accomplish this.

 If using SPO lists, create “Archive” flows for the three main lists which can run on a schedule and delete closed/older/released items onto different archive lists which are not tied to the Power App

-You can add the canvas app to MS Teams for easy access The app can continue to be expanded, adding additional functionality to have a one stop shop M365 management solution.
+You can add the canvas app to MS Teams for easy access!
+The app can continue to be expanded, adding additional functionality to have a one stop shop M365 management solution.

-Importing the M365Managemeent_1_0_0_3.Zip unmanaged solution
+###### Importing the M365Managemeent_1_0_0_4.Zip unmanaged solution

 I’d recommend importing this “unmanaged” solution into a dev/test environment where you have the Maker Role, so you can successfully do the import.

 Make sure you have the three SPO lists created accordingly as the instructions above

-When the solution imports, you will need to set variables.
+When the solution imports, you will need to set environment variables.
 Since this is an unmanaged solution, you will need to go to Solutions > Default Solution > Environment Variables > update each from there, setting values in the “Current value” field for each.

-Once you do that, you will be able to enable the flows in the solution, but I would recommend going into edit mode for each one of these so you can see how these are built/setup and make any desired changes.
+Once variables are set, you will be able to enable the flows in the solution, but I would recommend going into edit mode for each one of these so you can see how these are built/setup and make any desired changes.

 Once the flows have been enabled, last step would be to go into edit mode for the canvas app (Microsoft 365 Administration Demo).
 While in edit mode, you will need to remove the existing SPO lists and add your site/lists.
 If you used the same names, every screen/gallery/formula will map correctly.